-- 1. Residential uses in the Downtown District are exempt from the minimum area provisions of Appendix A, Minimum Lot Size Ordinance, and Appendix B, Open Space Residential Development Ordinance. - 2.
-Any lot within the boundaries of the Downtown District at the time the district was created shall be granted status as a Lot of Record for its existing area as shown on a plan or deed registered with the Hillsborough County Registry of Deeds or on a plan or subdivision approved by the Greenville Planning Board and recorded in the land records of the Hillsborough County Registry of Deeds. - 3.
+- Any lot within the boundaries of the Downtown District at the time the district was created shall be granted status as a Lot of Record for its existing area as shown on a plan or deed registered with the Hillsborough County Registry of Deeds or on a plan or subdivision approved by the Greenville Planning Board and recorded in the land records of the Hillsborough County Registry of Deeds. - 2.
 Subdivision of lots in the Downtown District shall be permitted in accordance with Greenville's Land Subdivision Control Regulations included as Appendix D of this zoning ordinance, but in no case shall subdivision result in any lot which is less than 1 acre in area. - b.
 Water and Sewer Connection to Town Water and Sewer shall be required for all uses, residential and non-residential, in the Downtown District.